mapbox/ecs-watchbot/readme.md

-webhook | false | create an HTTPS endpoint to accept jobs webbhookKey | false | require an access token on the webhook endpoint reduce | false | enable reduce-mode (see below) watchers | 1 | number of watcher containers workers | 1 | number of concurrent worker containers per watcher backoff | true | retry jobs with exponential backoff
+webhook | false | create an HTTPS endpoint to accept jobs webbhookKey | false | require an access token on the webhook endpoint reduce | false | enable reduce-mode (see below) readCapacityUnits | 30 | approximate reads per second to progress table in reduce-mode writeCapacityUnits | 30 | approximate writes per second to progress table in reduce-mode watchers | 1 | number of watcher containers workers | 1 | number of concurrent worker containers per watcher backoff | true | retry jobs with exponential backoff